-San Marcos is a decidedly white-collar city, with fully 85.46% of the workforce employed in white-collar jobs, well above the national average.
+San Marcos is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, San Marcos is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Marcos who work in sales jobs (17.15%), food service (15.27%), and office and administrative support (13.99%).
+There are especially a lot of people living in San Marcos who work in sales jobs (17.67%), office and administrative support (14.36%), and food service (14.17%).

-The per capita income in San Marcos in 2010 was $16,270, which is low income relative to Texas and the nation.
-This equates to an annual income of $65,080 for a family of four.
-San Marcos also has one of the higher rates of people living in poverty in the nation, with 37.06% of its population below the federal poverty line.
+The per capita income in San Marcos in 2010 was $16,982, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $67,928 for a family of four.
+However, San Marcos contains both very wealthy and poor people as well.
+San Marcos also has one of the higher rates of people living in poverty in the nation, with 36.99% of its population below the federal poverty line.

-San Marcos is a somewhat ethnically-diverse city.
+San Marcos is an extremely ethnically-diverse city.
 The people who call San Marcos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Marcos residents report their race to be White, followed by Black or African-American.
 San Marcos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.28% of the city’s residents.
+People of Hispanic or Latino origin account for 40.53% of the city’s residents.
 Important ancestries of people in San Marcos include Irish, English, Italian, and French .